statistical-perceptions/serverless-survey/docs/researcher/overview.md

 2. Set up your study in the configuration file [following yaml guide, page settings,](configuration_yaml) and [question specific settings](questions)
 5. Build the survey using actions in your study repo  (more details in [template](sstemplate) README)
 6. Use the generated instructions to set up your qualtrics survey to forward and recieve data using embedded data following our [qualtrics instructions page](qualtrics)
+7. check at the end of the instructions page that your study does not need to send more than the maximum amount of data to qualtrics at once
-7. Take your survey, entering plausible values to check that your data is showing up as expected in qualtrics (check all of the surveys).
+8. Take your survey, entering plausible values to check that your data is showing up as expected in qualtrics (check all of the surveys).
-8. Run your study!
+9. Run your study!

+**Notes**:
+- your repo can be private, but you do have to turn on the github pages
+- there is a limited number of characters that can be passed, but it is not well documented and varies browser to browser.
+We recommend no more than 2000 characters passing to qualtrics at each time.
+You can split into multiple surveys for longer studies.

 You'll then have a set of data files to merge together to combine multiple sections and be able to analyze your data.

+## Use details

+There is a CLI tool and it generates html files in a single folder.
+These files can then be hosted anywhere.

+The CLI includes two main commands:
+- `ssgeneratehtml` generates the html files and instructions md file.
+- `sslengthcheck` checks the length of the forwarded message after a study has been generated.
+It uses the instructions file as input

 [sstemplate]: https://github.com/statistical-perceptions/ss-template